tsmith512/tsmithcreative/_posts/2017-02-28-what-are-story-points.md

 ---
 title: What are Story Points?
 [Video]
-summary: Use story points to estimate task complexity, leading to a predictable velocity team's velocity, avoiding pitfalls of hours-based estimates.
+summary: Use story points to estimate task complexity, leading to a more predictable velocity and avoiding pitfalls of hours-based estimates.
 layout: post
 tags: [scrum, product ownership, management]
 ---